patricktrainer/patricktrainer.github.io/content/posts/How-to-hire-an-analytics-engineer.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: How-to-hire-an-analytics-engineer
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# How-to-hire-an-analytics-engineer

-# How-to-hire-an-analytics-engineerMany companies still call these people data analysts, but we’ve started to call them “analytics engineers.”
+Many companies still call these people data analysts, but we’ve started to call them “analytics engineers.”
 It seems to fit–these hybrids sit at the intersection between data analysts and data engineers.
 ### Increase productivity of the data team
 It’s still common for data engineers to own 100% of the ETL process in an organization, although this is often a legacy organizational structure from the time when data warehouses weren’t fast enough to allow for data transformation to be done in-warehouse.
 When data engineers own data transformation, quality erodes because they often don’t quite have the depth of understanding of the business needs that data analysts have.